raspiblitz/raspiblitz/README.md

 ##### LNDRESCUE LND tar.gz-Backupfile (BEST)

-Choose this option if you have made a complete backup of the LND data and have a tar.gz file starting withthe word 'lnd-rescue' available.
+Choose this option if you have made a complete backup of the LND data and have a tar.gz file starting with the name 'lnd-rescue' available.
 It will recover all your on-chain funds and open channels you had.
-But you have to be sure, that the LND backup you have is really the latest version - otherwise you might loose channel funds.
+But make sure that this LND backup is really the latest version - otherwise you might lose channel funds.

-*If you have tar.gz file that starts with 'raspiblitz' than thats a migration file.
+*If you have tar.gz file that starts with 'raspiblitz' then that is a migration file.
 That also includes your old LND wallet, but you import it earlier in the setup process .. see further below for details.*

 ##### SEED+SCB Words Seed & channel.backup file (OK)

-Next best option is, if you have the channel.backup file and the word seed.
-This is the best chance to recover your on-chain funds and funds you had in open channels.
-But all channels you had open before will be closed in this procedure.
+Next best option is, if you have the channel.backup file and the word list seed.
+This is the best chance to recover the on-chain funds you had in open channels.
+But all channels you had open before will be closed during this procedure.

 ##### ONLY SEED Only Seed Word List (Fallback)

 If you just have the word list (RaspiBlitz 1.1 and older) you can at least try to recover your on-chain funds.
-Recover of channel funds is not very likely in this scenario.
+Recovery of channel funds is not very likely in this scenario.

 ### Final LND Setup

-It will now make sure your wallet is initialized correctly and may ask you to unlock it with your just set PASSWORD C.
+It will now make sure your wallet is initialized correctly and may ask you to unlock it with PASSWORD C.

 ![SSH9c](pictures/ssh9c-unlock.png)

 *The LND wallet needs to get unlocked on every new start/reboot of the RaspiBlitz.*

-The RaspiBlitz will now do final setup configuration like installing tools, moving the SWAP file to the HDD or activating the firewall.
+The RaspiBlitz will now do final setup configuration, such as installing tools, moving the SWAP file to the HDD, or activating the firewall.
 You will see some text moving across the screen until this screen:

 ![SSH9b](pictures/ssh9b-reboot.png)

-The basic setup is done - hooray ... but it can now take still some time before everything is ready and you can play around with your new RaspiBlitz.
-Press OK to make a reboot.
+The basic setup is done - hooray ... but it may still take some time before everything is ready and you can play around with your new RaspiBlitz.
+Press 'OK' to reboot.
 Your terminal session will get disconnected and the raspberry pi restarts.

 ### First Start: Syncing & Scanning

-After the reboot is done it takes a while for all services to start up - wait until you see on the LCD/display that LND wallet needs to get unlocked.
+After the reboot is done, it will take a while for all services to start up - wait until you see on the LCD/display that LND wallet needs to get unlocked.
 Then SSH in again with the same command like in the beginning (check LCD/display) but this time (and every following login) use your PASSWORD A.

-After terminal login LND will ask you (like on every start/reboot) to unlock the wallet again - use PASSWORD C:
+After terminal login, LND will ask you (like on every start/reboot) to unlock the wallet again - use PASSWORD C:

 ![SSH9c](pictures/ssh9c-unlock.png)

-Now on first start you will have a longer waiting time (between 10 minutes and 2-3 days, depending on your initial setup) ... but that's OK, just leave the RaspiBlitz running until it's done.
+On first start, you will have a longer waiting time (between 10 minutes and 2-3 days, depending on your initial setup) ... but that's OK, just leave the RaspiBlitz running until it's done.

 ![SSH9d1](pictures/ssh9d-sync.png)